speechly/speechly/README.md

 # Speechly Demos

-Speechly Demos is a Rush monorepository that contains multiple single-page web applications showcasing speech input with [Speechly](https://speechly.com).
+Speechly Demos is a Rush monorepository that contains multiple single-page web applications showcasing voice application control with [Speechly](https://speechly.com).
 The demos are written in React/TypeScript using Speechly's React client libraries, UI components and Voice form components.

 ## Contents of the repository